specure/ont-flutter-app/README.md

     /ios/Runner/GoogleService-Info.plist
     /android/app/google-services.json
 ```
+Those folders contain `.example` files, provided by https://github.com/firebase/quickstart-android and https://github.com/firebase/quickstart-ios, which can help you get the project quickly up and running.
-4. Configure the flavor's images and settings in the config folder.
-See `config/.nt` for example.
+4. Configure your flavor's images and settings in the config folder.
+See `config/.nt` for examples.
 5. Init submodules in the `plugins` folder
 ```
     git submodule update --init